michalpie/graphdb-mongodb-plugin/README.md

 The need for such branch comes from the fact that we still support some of the older GraphDB versions and sometimes we have to port a fix or functionality required by clients.

+## Limitations

+Unknown predicates in the MongoDB connector namespace (e.g. a typo like `:find1`) are not intercepted by the plugin.
+GraphDB only dispatches triple patterns whose predicate IRIs have been registered as entities by the plugin during `initialize()`.
+As a result, the plugin cannot throw a custom `PluginException` for such typos.
+The pattern is simply ignored by the planner and, if no valid `:find` or `:aggregate` is provided, a subsequent `:entity` pattern will raise the standard "There is no search query for Mongo" exception.
+Tests were adjusted to validate the missing-query error only and this behavior is documented here for clarity.